anomusly/Nitro-Promo-Checker/README.md

 <div align="center">

-Made with ⚡ by @anomus.ly | Discord
+Made with ⚡ by @anomus.ly | Discord!

 </div>